iarchiveml/pandash/README.md

-# Pandash
+# posixsh

-Pandash is a simple shell written in c.
-It can handle all basic tasks that any other interactive shell can handle.
+posixsh is a simple shell written in c using posix_spawn to run executables.
+It can handle most basic tasks that any other interactive shell can handle.

 ## Installation